keboola/developers-docs/extend/common-interface/logging-development.md

     TCP Server listening on port 12202 .

-The command (and server will keep running), so then you need to run another command line instance to find the container ID with:
+The command (and server) will keep running.
+To run your client, you need to know the server's IP address.
+Therefore run another command line instance and find the container ID with

     docker ps

-Which will give you:
+which will give you

     CONTAINER ID        IMAGE                                              COMMAND                  CREATED             STATUS              PORTS                  NAMES
     6cc7c2af97cb        quay.io/keboola/docs-example-logging-mock-server   "/bin/sh -c ./start.s"   4 seconds ago       Up 2 seconds        12202/tcp, 12202/udp   drunk_hopper

-You then need to find out the IP address of the running container, e.g. by running docker inspect:
+Then find out the IP address of the running container, for instance by running docker inspect

     docker inspect --format '{{ .NetworkSettings.IPAddress }}' 6cc

-Which will give you e.g:
+which will give you, for example:

     172.17.0.2

-(Note: use double quotes in the above command when running on Windows) You can now start yor client using that address as `KBC_LOGGER_ADDR` environment variable together with (`KBC_LOGGER_PORT` set to 12202) e.g.:
+(Note: use double quotes in the above command when running on Windows) You can now start your client using that address as `KBC_LOGGER_ADDR` environment variable together with (`KBC_LOGGER_PORT` set to 12202), for example:

     docker run -e KBC_LOGGER_ADDR=172.17.0.3 -e KBC_LOGGER_PORT=12202 quay.io/keboola/docs-example-logging-php:master